affinitybridge/pnwds_behat/README.md

 * Drush
 * [Selenium Stand Alone Server](http://docs.seleniumhq.org/download/) for javascript tests

-## Build Instructions
+### Build Instructions

-We need to build out both the drupal modules and the behat/mink and drupal extension dependencies for the tests.
+We need to build out both the Drupal modules and the behat/mink and Drupal Extension dependencies for the tests.

-To build out drupal core and contributed modules we use drush make
+To build out Drupal core and contributed modules we use drush make

 ```
 $ ls